Create a broad range of interactive activities to drive student engagement in your Lessons.

 Students working through your Lesson will see the question as you've written it followed by the Interactive canvas and all its tools (excluding the marking and lock tools).
 They will not see the model answers.

-If the question is set up to be automarked then the student will get feedback on their response as soon as they submit their work.
-The student will be able to see more information after you review the student's work and release answers and feedback.
-Releasing answers allows the student to see the marks they earned, any comments you've made on their response, and the model answer to the question.
+If the question is set up to be automarked students will get feedback on their response as soon as they submit their work, unless the Lesson is set as assessed.
+The student will be able to see more information after you review the student's work and release answers and feedback like any comments you've made on their response, and the model answer to the question.
 You must deliberately release answers for your students to see them, but on a non-assessed Lesson your comments will appear in real time and the students will see ticks and crosses on auto-marked questions as soon as they submit their work.

 You may also be interested in the following resources: